Sahilll15/FileDrop/README.md

 MongoDB - https://www.mongodb.com/
 <hr>

-The frontend is hposted using netlify https://filedroppp.netlify.app/ And this is the frontend repo https://github.com/Sahilll15/FileDrop-Client.git
+The frontend is hosted using netlify https://filedroppp.netlify.app/ And this is the frontend repo https://github.com/Sahilll15/FileDrop-Client.git